alihamzapk/LiveData/_datasets/LiveDataNUM.md

 organization: DataScientia Foundation
 notes: The LiveData NUM ctalog provides the access to different types of data regarding the National University of Mongolia (NUM).
 The catalog publish data regarding the NUM research results, the unversity staff, the university organiztion, the educational courses and many other aspect of the university life.
 The data published by the LiveData NUM catalog represents the information required to define Digital University (DU) Services.
 resources:
-  - name: LiveData UNITN catalog
+  - name: LiveData NUM catalog
     url: >-
       https://datascientiafoundation.github.io/LiveDataNUM/
     format: html